failfa-st/fail1/README.md

 > This project is built to fail
 > (until it doesn't)

-## About this project

-This project is designed to showcase the power of evolution in generating increasingly sophisticated code over time.
-The statement "This project is built to fail (until it doesn't)" refers to the fact that the initial generations may fail, but through the process of evolution, the code will ultimately succeed.

-The main objective of this project is to create a species of code that understands the concept of evolution and can produce offspring that are better adapted to their environment.
-In the case of a generation failing to produce a successful offspring, the parent will be used to create a new version in the hopes of producing a successful code generation.

-## Basics

-The provided code consists of two files, "base.js" and "generation-000.js".
-The "base.js" file contains the core logic of the program, while "generation-000.js" is the starting point of the evolution process.

-## Configuration

-In "base.js", the program imports the required modules and defines the necessary configuration for making API calls to OpenAI.
-It also defines a function "createMessage" that returns a message template with specific rules to follow for evolving the code.
-The function "evolve" is responsible for generating a new code by calling the OpenAI API and writing the generated code to a file with a specific filename pattern.
-The program also exports a constant "generations" that defines the maximum number of evolutions that the program will run.

-## Evolution

-In "generation-000.js", the program imports the necessary modules and constants from "base.js".
-It sets the current generation to 0 and the next generation to 1.
-The program then reads the code from the file with the filename that matches the current generation, and passes it to the "evolve" function along with the next generation number.
-If the current generation is less than the maximum number of generations defined in "base.js", the program will generate a new code and continue to the next generation until the maximum number of generations is reached.
+## Introducing a Revolutionary Generative Process

+Get ready to witness the future of software development!
+We present to you a revolutionary generative process that utilizes OpenAI's powerful GPT-3.5 language model.
+By following strict rules defined in the code, this process creates a series of JavaScript files, each building upon the previous one, all with the goal of writing a mandelbrot function that draws ASCII and logs the output in each generation.
+Witness the incredible potential of machine learning in assisting with creative problem-solving in software development like never before!

 ## Rules

-The program follows strict rules that must be respected at all times, as outlined in the comments in both files.
-The goal is to evolve the code while respecting the rules and without breaking the existing code.
-The program uses the OpenAI API to generate new code and write it to files, which are then imported and executed in subsequent generations.
+The generative process implemented by the JavaScript files base.js and generation-000.js follows strict rules that must be respected at all times.
+These rules are outlined in the comments in both files and serve as guidelines for extending the code.
+The goal of the generative process is to evolve the code while respecting the rules and without breaking the existing code.

+The process uses the OpenAI API to generate new code and writes it to files, which are then imported and executed in subsequent generations.
+The rules are designed to ensure that the code produced by the generative process remains consistent and valid while allowing for creative flexibility in achieving the ultimate goal of creating a mandelbrot function that draws ASCII and logs the output to the console in each generation.

+## Exceptions

+Despite the strict rules, the generative process also allows for exceptions, which have a higher weight than the rules.
+These exceptions are meant to provide flexibility in the creative process while still working towards the ultimate goal of creating a mandelbrot function that draws ASCII and logs the output to the console in each generation.

+## Goal

+The goal of the generative process is to create a mandelbrot function that draws ASCII and logs the output to the console in each generation.
+The process generates a series of JavaScript files, each building upon the previous one while ensuring that the rules are followed.

 ## Changelog

-In "base.js", one of the rules states to "Keep track of changes in the CHANGELOG."
-This means that the program should maintain a changelog that tracks all the changes made to the code with each new generation.
-The "generation-000.js" file already includes a simple changelog that lists the initial implementation of the program.
-The purpose of this rule is to ensure that the program's evolution can be tracked and managed over time, which can help with debugging and troubleshooting if any issues arise.
-By keeping a record of all changes, it is easier to identify when a particular problem started and what may have caused it.
+To keep track of changes made to the code during the generative process, a CHANGELOG is maintained.
+Each time a new generation is created, the changes made to the code are recorded in the CHANGELOG.

+## Evolution

+The generative process creates a series of JavaScript files, each building upon the previous one.
+The process is driven by the OpenAI GPT-3.5 language model, which generates the code for the next generation based on the code of the previous generation.
+The evolve function defined in the base.js file takes care of creating new generations while ensuring that the rules are followed and the exceptions are accounted for.
+The process stops after five generations, or when the goal is achieved.

-## Goal
+## Conclusion

-Please note that the GOAL mentioned in "generation-000.js" is an example and can be adjusted as needed.
-The program's objective is to continuously evolve the code by generating new versions based on the existing code, while adhering to the rules set forth in "base.js".
-The program is designed to use the OpenAI API to generate new code, which means that it will rely on the AI's own opinions and capabilities to determine how the code should evolve.
-The program is not limited to any specific goal or output, but is intended to develop and improve the code over time.
-By following the rules and leveraging the power of the OpenAI API, the program can generate increasingly sophisticated code with each new generation.
+The generative process implemented by the JavaScript files base.js and generation-000.js utilizes OpenAI's GPT-3.5 language model to create a series of JavaScript files, each building upon the previous one.
+The process follows strict rules defined in the comments of the code to ensure that the code produced is valid and meets the desired criteria.
+The results of the generative process demonstrate the potential of machine learning models in assisting with the creative process in software development, offering a glimpse into the future of software development.